-Along with Christmas carols, tree trimming and pictures with Saint Nick, comes a bevy of fun winter activities.
+Along with Christmas carols, tree trimming and pictures with Santa, comes a bevy of fun winter activities.
 And perhaps none are more nostalgic than hitting the ice rink.
-From seasonal outdoor rinks to year-round indoor facilities, we’ve rounded up nine superb spots (including a new one this year!) to practice your triple toe loops.
-Read on to learn more!
+From seasonal outdoor rinks to year-round indoor facilities, we’ve rounded up 10 superb spots to practice your triple toe loops.
+Keep reading to learn more!

 Winterfest Ice Rink

-While this is easily the most popular ice skating rink in Seattle, the Winterfest Ice Rink can also be the most crowded.
+While this is easily the most popular ice skating rink in Seattle, the Witerfest Ice Rink can also be the most crowded.
 Expect lots of school groups and daycare classes with kids skating (and falling) just about everywhere on the weekends and in the afternoon.
 A limited number of walkers are available for tiny tots with shaky legs, but be prepared to share.
-Psst...this small rink can be refreshingly empty on weekday mornings.
+Psst!
+This small rink can be refreshingly empty on weekday mornings.

 Holiday Fun: When the kiddos are done skating, head over to the Armory to check out the winter train and village.
 A voluntary donation of $2 gets you into the train engineer’s house where kids can help drive the train.